-- Mapping reservoir properties far away from wells (e.g. permeability)
+- Mapping reservoir properties far away from wells (e.g. porosity, compressibility, permeability)

 Information obtained from gravity is used to improve reservoir management: